sinclairzx81/hammer/readme.md

-  --platform  <target>  Sets the target platform (default: browser) --target    <target>  Sets the ES target (default: esnext) --dist                Sets the output directory (default: dist) --watch               Watch and compile on file changes --serve     <port>    Watch and serves the --dist directory on the given port --start     <file>    Watch and starts a node script the --dist directory --minify              Minifies the bundle
+  --platform  <target>  Sets the target platform (default: browser) --target    <target>  Sets the ES target (default: esnext) --dist                Sets the output directory (default: dist) --watch               Watch and compile on file changes only --serve     <port>    Watch and serves the --dist directory on the given port --start     <file>    Watch and starts a node script the --dist directory --minify              Minifies the bundle